 Now I should also warn you that not all brussel sprouts should be treated equally.
 You may have noticed that sometimes they're small like a quarter or other times they're larger than a baby's fist.

-If your brussel sprout is smaller than a baby’s fist or looks about the size of a quarter, do NOT slice it in half.
+If your brussel sprout is smaller than a baby's fist or looks about the size of a quarter, do NOT slice it in half.
 This will increase the speed of its cooking and cause it to get mushier fast.
-Feel free to t=do that if mushy brussels are what you’re looking for.
+Feel free to do that if mushy brussels are what you're looking for.

 For large brussels, slice in half vertically as shown.
 I cooked mine at 2 minutes and they were firm enough to hold shape but still cooked enough for easy chewing without being overdone.
+Follow along with this and you'll have the perfect brussel sprout side dish every time.

 Just about anything!
 We really enjoy serving it up with pork roasts, chicken, or creamy pasta dishes but the possibilities are endless.